Code-Institute-Submissions/MS1-tartan-taps/README.md

 - After deploying the project and viewing on ipad / iphone, when I opened and closed the sign-up modals a blue outline appeared, which would show until the page was refreshed.
     - Error: This appears to have come from bootstrap styling.
     - Fix: I found the solution on stack overflow to change the :focus {outline:none}.
 This removed the blue outline after the modal was closed.
+ After deploying the project and viewing on ipad / iphone, the jumbotron hero image was not scaling correctly and was zoomed in too far on IOS devices.
+    - Fix: I found the solution on stack overflow to change the background-attachment to scroll.
+Jumbotron hero image is now scaling correctly on all devices.